HaedHutner/IF_MS_BUYS_GITHUB_I_WILL_MAKE_AN_INFORMED_DECISION/README.md

 # Being a responsible consumer

 Use that thing between the 2 lumps on the sides of your head used for audio reception.

+# How to help

+Inform other people of the value present in stimulating their own brain matter with difficult activities such as "independent thought" and "rational decision-making".